Authored by the expert who managed and guided the team behind the Nigeria Property Pack

 Can I buy property in Nigeria without a residence permit?

-Buying a home in Nigeria does not automatically grant you any visa or residency rights, so if you want to live in Nigeria long-term, you will need to apply for the appropriate visa through separate immigration channels.
+Buying a home in Nigeria does not grant you any visa or residency rights, unlike some countries that offer "golden visa" programs, so if you want to live in Nigeria long-term, you will need to apply for a residence permit separately through Nigerian immigration.

 Can US citizens own land in Nigeria?